akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 title: Overview of built-in stages and their semantics
 ---

-# Overview of built-in stages and their semantics
+# Overview of Built-In Stages and Their Semantics

-## Source stages
+## Source Stages

 These built-in sources are available from ``akka.stream.scaladsl.Source``: